timcmartin/recipes-bak/trial/strawberry_jam.md

 ## Directions
 1. Place strawberries in a dutch oven and mash with a potato masher until pretty broken down with some chunks still.
 2. Add the rest of the ingredients to the strawberries.
-3. Bring to a boil over medium high heat for 20 - 25 minutes until it reaches 217 - 220 degrees.
+3. Bring to a boil over medium high heat for 20 - 25 minutes until it reaches 217 - 220 degrees (sea level) -> 210 - 213 degrees (Calgary).
 4. It will get really frothy - stir to prevent boiling over, but do not turn the temperature down.
 5. After 20 minutes take the temperature - whisk to even out hot spots and tilt pot to have a nice deep pool to test against.
 6. Place 1 tsp of liquid on a frozen plate and place back in the freezer for 2 minutes.
 Drag finger through and see if it leaves a trail.
 If it does not, boil for 3 more minutes, then test again.